Tron0/AkladellWebsite/rules.md

 When a character faces events of bloodshed or unspeakable horror, a saving throw is made.
 Failing this saving throw will cause damage to the character’s psyche, tracked as insanity points.

 Insanity starts at a score of 0 unless specified otherwise.
 If a character's insanity ever exceeds their maximum threshold, they are permanently retired from play.
-The total insanity threshold of a character is 90 + Mind.
+The total insanity threshold of a character is 90 + Intelligence.
 Insanity cannot be healed naturally.

 Insanity may only be reduced in one of two ways:
 - Upon gaining a level, reduce Insanity by 10 points.